Riyaq/Mysql-hackerrank/Hospital.md

    where diagnosis = "Fever" AND Doctors.first_name="Binayak";
 ```
 45. All patients who have gone through admissions, can see their medical documents on our site.
 Those patients are given a temporary password after their first admission.
 Show the patient_id and temp_password.
-The password must be the following, in order:
+The password must be the following, in order:<br>
- -- patient_id
+ -- patient_id <br>
- -- the numerical length of patient’s last_name
+ -- the numerical length of patient’s last_name <br>
- -- year of patient’s birth_date
+ -- year of patient’s birth_date <br>
 ```sql
    SELECT p.patient_id, CONCAT(p.patient_id, Length(p.last_name), YEAR(p.birth_date)) AS temp_password
    FROM patients as p